swarangimp05/text-summarizer/README.md

 -Keyword generation

 ## Algorithm Used
-It is Extractive summarization technique and sentence selection.Extractive methods attempt to summarize articles by selecting a subset of words that retain the most important points.Algorithms used are Term Frequency - Inverse Document Frequency (TF-IDF) and Text Rank Algorithm.
+It uses Extractive summarization technique and sentence selection.Extractive methods attempt to summarize articles by selecting a subset of words that retain the most important points.Algorithms used are Term Frequency - Inverse Document Frequency (TF-IDF) and Text Rank Algorithm.

 ## Software requirements<br />
 Operating System: Windows 10<br />